Polar coordinate lattice Boltzmann modeling of compressible flows: Abstract

 \section{Abstract}

-We present a Polar Coordinate Lattice Boltzmann(PCLB) model for compressible flows.
-A method to evaluate the continuum distribution function from the discrete distribution function is indicated.
-Within the model, the temporal and spatial evolutions are treated with via the operator-splitting scheme.
+We present a Polar Coordinate Lattice Boltzmann kinetic model for compressible flows.
+A method to recover the continuum distribution function from the discrete distribution function is indicated.
+Within the model, a hybrid scheme being similar to, but different from, the operator-splitting is proposed.
 The temporal evolution is calculated analytically and the convection term is solved via a Modified Warming-Beam (MWB) scheme.
 Within the MWB scheme a suitable switch function is introduced.
-The new PCLB model works not only for subsonic flows but also for supersonic flows.
-It is validated and verified via the following well-known benchmark tests: (i) the rotational slip flow, (ii) the stable shock tube problem, (iii) the Richtmyer-Meshkov(RM) instability, (iv) the Kelvin-Helmholtz(KH) instability.
+The current model works not only for subsonic flows but also for supersonic flows.
+It is validated and verified via the following well-known benchmark tests: (i) the rotational flow, (ii) the stable shock tube problem, (iii) the Richtmyer-Meshkov (RM) instability, (iv) the Kelvin-Helmholtz instability.
 As an original application, we studied the non-equilibrium characteristics of the system around three kinds of interfaces, the shock wave, the rarefaction wave and the material interface, for two specific cases.
 In one of the two cases, the material interface is initially perturbed and consequently the RM instability occurs.
-It is found that, the effects of deviating from thermodynamic equilibrium at the material interface differ significantly from those at the mechanical interfaces.
-The coupling effect of molecular motions in different degrees of freedom is much more pronounced at the material interface.
-The initial perturbation at the material interface enhances this coupling effect.
-The amplitude of deviations from equilibrium at the shock wave is much higher than those at the rarefaction wave and material interface.
-Our LB results confirm that the temperature increase first initiates the increase of internal kinetic energy in the degree of freedom corresponding to the direction of temperature gradient, then increases those in other degrees of freedom.
-By comparing each component of the high-order moments and its value in equilibrium, we can draw qualitative information on the actual distribution function.
-These results deepen our understanding of the mechanical and material interfaces from a more fundamental point of view, according to the distribution function in continuum velocity space, and provide valuable information to improve the physical modeling at a macroscopic level.
+It is found that, the macroscopic effects due to deviating from thermodynamic equilibrium around the material interface differ significantly from those around the mechanical interfaces.
+The initial perturbation at the material interface enhances the coupling of molecular motions in different degrees of freedom.
+The amplitude of deviation from thermodynamic equilibrium around the shock wave is much higher than those around the rarefaction wave and material interface.
+By comparing each component of the high-order moments and its value in equilibrium, we can draw qualitatively the main behavior of the actual distribution function.
+These results deepen our understanding of the mechanical and material interfaces from a more fundamental level, which is indicative for constructing macroscopic models and other kinds of kinetic models.